tier4/AutowareArchitectureProposal.proj/docs/SimulationTutorial.md

 ### Simulate dummy obstacles

 - Set the position of dummy obstacle by clicking the `2D Dummy Pedestrian` or `2D Dummy Car` buttons in Rviz.
-  - These two buttons correspond to the shortcut keys `l` and `k` respectively.
+  - These two buttons correspond to the shortcut keys `L` and `K` respectively.
   - The properties of an object (including velocity, position/orientation error etc) can be adjusted via the `Tool Properties` panel in Rviz.
   - Objects placed in the 3D View can be deleted by clicking the `Delete All Objects` button in Rviz and then clicking inside the 3D View pane.
     ![dummy](https://user-images.githubusercontent.com/10920881/79742437-c9cb2980-833d-11ea-8ad7-7c3ed1a96540.png)